jamesjharper/integra8/examples/README.md

 #[integration_test]
 #[name = "A concise name that tells anyone what this test is doing"]
 #[description =
-"A description which can be useful for adding exact details, assumptions or context behind why this test exists"
+"A description that can be useful for adding exact details, assumptions or context behind why this test exists"
 ]